 - ADH (anti-diuretic hormone), which reduces the amount of urine produced by the kidneys

-- oxytocin, which stimulates the contraction of the womb during childbirth and the release of breast milk for breastfeeding.
+- oxytocin, which stimulates the contraction of the womb during childbirth and the release of breast milk when breastfeeding.

-Symptoms caused by a change in hormone levels usually take a long time to develop.
+Symptoms caused by a change in hormone levels often take a long time to develop.

-Symptoms of other secreting tumours will relate to the hormones that are released.
+Symptoms of secreting tumours relate to the hormones that are released.

 Growth hormone-secreting tumours